dfroberg/dailybrief/readme.txt

 1. Top part of preview screen
 2. Bottom part of the preview screen
-3. Options - Who, What & Where
+3. Options: Who, What & Where
-4. Options - Statistics & Table of contents
+4. Options: Statistics & Table of contents
-5. Options - Header, Footer, Time periods to include in Brief
+5. Options: Header, Footer, Time periods to include in Brief

 = Languages =